cds-snc/digital-canada-ca/content/en/join-our-team/positions/storyteller-and-media-relations-advisor.md

 ---
 layout: job-posting
 type: section
-title: Storyteller and Media Relations Advisor
+title: 'Storyteller and Media Relations Advisor'
+description: >-
-description: Reporting to the Head of Outreach, this position is responsible for media relations for CDS, liaising with our partners on media needs for our projects and aiding the telling the CDS story.
+  Reporting to the Head of Outreach, this position is responsible for media relations for CDS, liaising with our partners on media needs for our projects and aiding the telling the CDS story.
 At CDS we believe that our mission is best understood by telling the stories of the people who use and build our products.
 archived: true
 translationKey: storyteller-media-relations
 leverId: acd80e98-0d20-48b0-aca8-cff7a7b2e7a4